Titles and Roles

 - Emory University School of Medicine

 - Discovery and Developmental Therapeutics

-Olatunji B. Alese, MD, serves as Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Olatunji B. Alese, MD, serves as Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Alese serves as director of gastrointestinal oncology.
 He joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2015.

 Dr. Alese is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
 He previously served on the Advisory Group of ASCO International Affairs Committee, and he is a member of several professional organizations.

 Dr. Alese received his MD from University of Ibadan, Nigeria in 2000.
 His postgraduate medical education included residency training at University College Hospital in Nigeria and New York Medical College - Metropolitan Hospital Center.
 He completed his fellowship in hematology/oncology at Winship Cancer Institute of Emory University.